Park OPEN at Stanford Ave. Entrance/Parking Lot and park area

 Mission Peak Regional Preserve

-The District is very excited about this trail restoration project and requests that visitors aid its success by remaining on the formal trails.
+We’re very excited by the success of this restoration project, and ask that visitors help by staying on the marked trails.
+More information.
 More information.

 - Please email all comments to StanfordAveProject@ebparks.org